 The minimum statutory reserve requirement in Rupiah for BUK (Conventional Commercial Banks), was raised to 6.0% in June 1, 2022, and will be set at 7.5% from July 1st, and at 9.0% starting September 1st, 2022. source: Bank Indonesia

 Cash Reserve Ratio in Indonesia averaged 6.38 percent from 2009 until 2022, reaching an all time high of 8 percent in September of 2010 and a record low of 3 percent in April of 2020.
 This page provides - Indonesia Cash Reserve Ratio- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Indonesia Rupiah Reserve Requirement - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

 Cash Reserve Ratio in Indonesia is expected to be 6.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Cash Reserve Ratio in Indonesia to stand at 6.50 in 12 months time.
-In the long-term, the Indonesia Cash Reserve Ratio is projected to trend around 6.50 percent in 2020, according to our econometric models.
+In the long-term, the Indonesia Rupiah Reserve Requirement is projected to trend around 6.50 percent in 2023 and 5.00 percent in 2024, according to our econometric models.